icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [go-aws-ssm](https://github.com/PaddleHQ/go-aws-ssm) - Go package that fetches parameters from AWS System Manager - Parameter Store.
 - [go-cfg](https://github.com/dsbasko/go-cfg) - The library provides a unified way to read configuration data into a structure from various sources, such as env, flags, and configuration files (.json, .yaml, .toml, .env).
 - [go-conf](https://github.com/ThomasObenaus/go-conf) - Simple library for application configuration based on annotated structs.
 It supports reading the configuration from environment variables, config files and command line parameters.
+- [go-config](https://github.com/MordaTeam/go-config) - Simple and convenient library for working with app configurations.
 - [go-ini](https://github.com/subpop/go-ini) - A Go package that marshals and unmarshals INI-files.
 - [go-ssm-config](https://github.com/ianlopshire/go-ssm-config) - Go utility for loading configuration parameters from AWS SSM (Parameter Store).
 - [go-up](https://github.com/ufoscout/go-up) - A simple configuration library with recursive placeholders resolution and no magic.